Katsukuten/Harmonia-LM/README.md

 <br>

 **3. Generation From Scratch**
 A pure generation starting from a blank state (`BOS`).
-While not recommended—due to the immense variety of possible starting sequences in the dataset leading to initial noise (noticceable at the beginning of the piece), the model eventually converges toward a specific style.
+While not recommended—due to the immense variety of possible starting sequences in the dataset leading to initial noise (noticeable at the beginning of the piece), the model eventually converges toward a specific style.
 This unconditioned output represents a "statistical mean" of the dataset: a relatively slow tempo with conservative harmonic choices, corroborating the boundaries observed in the Beethoven demonstration.
 <br>
 https://github.com/user-attachments/assets/6514ae80-f6dd-40e5-b3dd-61d3a67b22eb
 <br>

 ## Inference & Model Engineering

 Autoregressive generation in symbolic music reveals a strict dependency on context density.
 The decoding parameters must be tuned specifically to avoid deterministic loops or atonal structural collapse.
-The following are the parameters used for the aforementionned pieces :
+The following are the parameters used for the aforementioned pieces :

 * **Repetition Penalty disabled (1.0):** Unlike natural language, music is inherently fractal and cyclic.
 Any penalty forces the model to flee into chaotic dissonance to avoid repeating previous notes.
 Activating it won't break anything but proves irrelevant in this setting.
 * **Temperature (0.85 - 0.90):** Lowered from standard NLP defaults to restrict the model's entropy, forcing it to adhere strictly to the harmonic structures learned in the dataset.